poda27113/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-task 0- is upper case
+task 0- is upper casei
+task 1- is a digiti
+task 1- is a digit